thomasgstewart/theory-1-fall-2022/course-policies.md

 ## Collaborative learning

 Students are encouraged to study together.
 The instructions for each assignment will indicate if and how students may work together on the deliverable.
 Students should not collaborate on the final exam.
 Students that violate the collaborative-work policy on an assignment will fail the assignment in question and forfeit the opportunity to retake or resubmit.
 Students that violate the collaborative-work policy on the final exam will fail all sections of the final exam and forfeit the opportunity to retake or resubmit.
 Students may be refered to UVA Honor Committee.

+## Accomodations

+UVA is committed to creating a learning environment that meets the needs of its diverse student body.
+If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with me.
+If you have a disability, or think you may have a disability, you may also want to meet with the Student Disability Access Center (SDAC), to request an official accommodation.
+You can find more information about SDAC, including how to apply online, through their website at www.studenthealth.virginia.edu/SDAC.
+If you have already been approved for accommodations through SDAC, please make sure to send me your accommodation letter and meet with me so we can develop an implementation plan together.